Rob Awalt

-Robert Mitchell Awalt (born April 9, 1964) is former American football tight end in the National Football League (NFL) for the St. Louis/Phoenix Cardinals, Dallas Cowboys, and Buffalo Bills.
+Robert Mitchell Awalt (born April 9, 1964) is a German-American former professional football tight end in the National Football League (NFL) for the St. Louis/Phoenix Cardinals, Dallas Cowboys, and Buffalo Bills.
 He played college football at San Diego State University.

-Early years
+Early life

-Born in Landstuhl, Germany, he attended Valley High School, where he played as a quarterback.
+Born in Landstuhl, Germany, he attended Valley High School in Sacramento, California, where he played as a quarterback.
 A coach failed him in physical education, preventing him from playing football one season.

 Awalt accepted a football scholarship from the University of Nevada and spent one season as a redshirt quarterback.
-As a sophomore, he transferred to Sacramento City College and was converted into a tight end.
+As a sophomore, he transferred to Sacramento City College and was converted to a tight end.

 As a junior, he transferred to San Diego State University, where he posted 15 receptions for 181 yards and 2 touchdowns.
-That season, he was affected with thoracic outlet syndrome, the neurovascular problem was corrected by removing a rib and rerouting an artery and nerve.
+That season, he was affected with thoracic outlet syndrome; the neurovascular problem was corrected by removing a rib and rerouting an artery and nerve.

 In his last year, he led the team with 45 receptions (tenth in the conference) for 541 yards and 2 touchdowns.